eyereasoner/eye/looking/README.md

-# Looking with different eyes
+# Looking with another eye